QubesOS/qubes-doc/user/templates/fedora/fedora-upgrade.md

         At least X MB more space needed on the / filesystem.
         `

-       In this case, one option is to [resize the TemplateVM's disk image](/doc/resize-disk-image/) before reattempting the upgrade process.
+       In this case, one option is to [resize the template's disk image](/doc/resize-disk-image/) before reattempting the upgrade process.
        (See [Additional Information](#additional-information) below for other options.)

 4. Check that you are on the correct (new) Fedora release.
 Do this check only after completing the upgrade process.
 This is *not* a troubleshooting procedure for fixing download issues from the repository.
 This check simply verifies that your clone has successfully been upgraded.